JMMA86/Integradora-2/README.md

 # Mercado libre products and orders manager

-This project is part of the solution for the integrative task of the algorithms and programming subject.
+This project the implementation of the Second Algorithms and Programming Integrative Task.

 ## __Contributors__